 Make your own noises or buy a CD.
 Mix and match to get just the right sound for your party or haunted house.

-Scary Characters and Performers
+Scary Character Roles and Performers

 These are just some of the roles that might need filling: